Clients & Cases

 The Mechanical Sub-contractor is in receivership and the Receiver is looking for payment of work that was not certified.

-The Contractor took an action in the Commercial Court against the Employer.
+The Contractor took action in the Commercial Court against the Employer.

 The Employer successfully stayed the court proceedings pending arbitration.

-There was a mandatory conciliation step, taken prior to Arbitration.
+There was a mandatory conciliation step, taken before Arbitration.

 The parties are preparing for conciliation.
 It certainly won’t be easy.

-John Farage O’Brien are experts in preparing the detailed documentation to prove entitlement or defend against claims in precisely this kind of complicated case
+John Farage O’Brien and associates are experts in preparing the detailed documentation to prove entitlement or defend against claims in precisely this kind of complicated case.